Health and Physical Education

 B.S., Athletic Training – California University of PA

-Presentations & Publications: Dr. Barrall has presented at the Pennsylvania State Association for Health, Physical Education, Recreation and Dance Convention, the National Athletic Trainers’ Association Clinical Symposium, and the Pennsylvania School Counselor’s Association convention.
-Dr. Barrall has also published a clinical case study in Athletic Therapy Today.
+Presentations & Publications: Dr. Eperthener has presented at the Pennsylvania State Association for Health, Physical Education, Recreation and Dance Convention, the National Athletic Trainers’ Association Clinical Symposium, and the Pennsylvania School Counselor’s Association convention.
+Dr. Eperthener has also published a clinical case study in Athletic Therapy Today.

 Dr. Felker has been a member of the HPE department faculty since 1991, and served as department chairperson from 1996-2012.
 He has published, presented, and conducted workshops nationally and internationally on numerous technologies and their application.
 Dr. Felker currently serves as Health & Physical Education curriculum specialist for the International Society for Technology Education, and was appointed to the Interactive Health Technology National Advisory Board and the PE Central Technology Advisory Board.